-Science is the logical analysis of the universe.
+Science and direct perception: Science is the logical analysis of the universe.
 It relies primarily on one authority (valid means of knowledge) namely direct perception (pratyaksa pramanam).
 Direct perception includes perception with any of the five senses.
 Scientists assume that spirituality is averse to a rational analysis and that the spiritual goal and means are not available to direct perception.
 This is a misconception.
 Our ancient knowledge of the scriptures recognizes different valid means of knowledge or pramanas (authorities).
 However they are all based on perception alone.
 For example, inference is a pramana.
 You see smoke on the mountain and you infer that there must be fire.
 Although at that moment you are not able to see fire, you can infer its presence based on past observations that smoke is always accompanied by fire.

 Thus prior to making an inference you need direct perception of both fire and smoke and the recognition of an invariable relation between them.
 Inference is called the anumana pramana.
 Another pramana or valid means of knowledge is the sabda pramana or the word 'pramana'.
 Suppose you do not know that smoke is always accompanied by fire.
 However a very knowledgeable and reliable person says that so, then you can take the relation between fire and smoke for granted.
 Again this pramana is also based on direct perception since that person has seen smoke to be always accompanied by fire.
 Not only is the sabda pramana or the word 'pramana' based on direct perception but it is subject to verification by direct perception.
 If you observe a contradiction between the sabda pramana and your own perception, you are sure to take your perception to be true.
 However since it is not necessary and practical to verify each and every told word, we take some reliable information obtained from another to be true.
 There is always the possibility of verifying it at appropriate junctures.
 Therefore taking the relation between smoke and fire for granted, you can use another pramana such as inference to infer the presence of fire from a visual perception of smoke.
 Thus in daily life, we use several combinations of pramanas but perception is always an essential basis of it.
 Direct perception is the basis of all knowledge.